 Lessen the Stress of Divorce by Having an Experienced SLC, Utah Divorce Lawyer Guide You

-For over 15 years, Attorney David Pedrazas at the Law Office of David Pedrazas, PLLC, has been using his experience and compassion to help people move on with their lives after divorce.
+For over 20 years, Attorney David Pedrazas at the Law Office of David Pedrazas, PLLC, has been using his experience and compassion to help people move on with their lives after divorce.
 Many associations in Salt Lake City have recognized him as the best divorce attorney.
 We have been in practice since 1998 and offer our clients education that they can use in future.
-Call us at 801-263-7078 or contact us online for a free case evaluation.
+Call us at 801-263-7078 or contact us online for a Legal Case Review.
 If you have any questions, Attorney David Pedrazas can answer them.